gerantonyk/ugly-etherscan/README.md

 # About the proyect

-This is a nonproduction implementation of a block and transaction explorer using ethers js
+This is a simple nonproduction implementation of a Etherium block and transaction explorer using ethers js

 ## Config